Homies-Tech-Innovation/aethel/docs/backend/04-DataBase-Design.md

 1. Extract image references from `oldContent` using `extractImageReferences()`.
 2. Extract image references from `newContent` using `extractImageReferences()`.
 3. Find deleted images: `deletedImages = oldContent images NOT in newContent images`.
-4. Query the Images collection where `documentId` matches AND `filename` is in the `deletedImages` array.
+4. Query the Images collection where `documentId` matches AND `fileName` is in the `deletedImages` array.
 5. Update matched images: set `pendingDelete: true` and `markedForDeleteAt: new Date()`.
 6. Return the count of images marked.